-The UCAS “personal statement” is an important part of the university application process; it’s also the part many young people find hardest to complete.
-Let's take a look at what should be included in a personal statement, with plenty of suggestions of avenues to explore so you can encourage and guide your teen if they get stuck.
+The UCAS “personal statement” is an important part of the university application process.
+It's also the part many young people find hardest to complete.
+This year, UCAS has changed the format of personal statements to make them easier to complete.
+Let's take a look at what should be included and how it should be structured.
+We've got plenty of suggestions of avenues to explore so you can encourage and guide your teen if they get stuck.

 What is a personal statement?

 As part of the university application, your child will need to submit a personal statement.
-Effectively, this is a short advert that lets your child showcase why they would make a great student and must not exceed 4,000 characters (about 500 words).
-Your child can only submit one personal statement, even though they can apply to up to five different universities.
+This is like a short advert that lets your teen showcase why they would make a great student.
+It must not exceed 4,000 characters (which is about 500 words).
+Your teen can only submit one personal statement, even though they can apply to up to five different universities.

 This means they need to be careful that they are making themselves attractive to all the universities and not just their favourite.